Based on the Mazda3, the CX-30 is priced and sized below the CX-5 SUVs.

 Fuel economy of 28-mpg overall is respectable.

-New for 2021, an optional 2.5-liter turbo engine transforms the driving experience with much needed additional oomph.
+An optional 2.5-liter turbo engine transforms the driving experience with much needed additional oomph.

 The CX-30 benefits from responsive handling, but its ride is rather firm and a bit jumpy, and the engine sounds raspy.